Farewe/invacost/Readme.md

 There are two main parameters to customize:

 -   **beginning** (`minimum.year`) and **ending year** (`maximum.year`)
     of the entire time period.
-For example in our analyses for the main paper we chose to start in 1970, because data for the 1960s are scarce and uncertain.
+For example in our analyses for the Nature paper ([Diagne et
+    al. 2021](https://doi.org/10.1038/s41586-021-03405-6)) we chose to
+    start in 1970, because data for the 1960s are scarce and uncertain.

 ``` r
 obs.costs2 <- summarizeCosts(db.over.time,